February 2017 Competition

-- quality and genuineness of the formal partnership and associated management and governance arrangements and leadership, including involvement of partners and others in the design and conduct of the research and/or related activities;
+- quality and genuineness of the formal partnership and associated management and governance arrangements and leadership, including involvement of partner organizations and others in the design and conduct of the research and/or related activities;

 - Capability—The expertise to succeed (30%):

-- quality and significance of the host institution and partners’ commitment and experience in collaboration and formal partnership;
+- quality and significance of the host institution and partner organizations’ commitment and experience in collaboration and formal partnership;

-- quality, quantity and significance of past experience and published and/or creative outputs of the project director and/or team members relative to their role in the partnership, and to the stage of their career;
+- quality, quantity and significance of past experience and published and/or creative outputs of the project director and any co-applicants, relative to their role in the partnership, and to the stage of their career;

 - evidence of contributions to the development of talent;